aleksey00/dust-fairy/README.md

 Measurement and marking<br>
 ![gif](./media/box_marking.gif)

 Cutting out the holes for LCD.
-You may see how one of the LCD's fell on the floor during the process.
-It survived.
+(You may notice one LCD fell on the floor, however it survived.)
+It took more filing and fitting than cutting out the holes.<br>
 ![gif](./media/LCD_cutting.gif)

 <!-- ![img]()
 ![img]() -->